barrettotte/nand-pcb-test/README.md

 # nand-pcb-test

-Homemade PCB test using a CNC router and laser.
+Homemade PCB test using a CNC router.

 Hopefully this is useful to someone else wanting a single place to see the whole CNC PCB building process.
 These notes assume you have a basic understanding of Kicad and Candle (grblcontrol).